Many organisations struggle to provide just a simple transparency to cost of IT. Just reflect a little over questions like:

 The TBM offers an annual cycle where IT Spend is aggregated from managed architecture meta-data, stripped into pools, and aggregated with the IT landscape as systems and services, before aggregated to business capabilities or Business Units.

 We typically advocate to master the meta-data not just to crunch numbers without clear ownership.
-It typically implies TBM to be solved by finance people and enterprise architecture teams to unite the task of managing the overview, often solved by information management tools like MooD or similar.
+It typically implies TBM to be solved by finance people and enterprise architects together.
 The integrations between an information management and a financial system like SAP or similar is required.
 The information management will manage the collaboration with end-users, IT managers, service managers helping to get meta-data correct.
 Then the SAP or similar financial system will provide the cost centers, the daily bookings, the different accounts.
 However, if no solution is in place, bookings often follow financial account numbers, where as the mapping to IT is typically done within the architecture system.

 Once a solution is configured and set alive, the budget cycle will start as an ongoing process, relying on the master data from the information management system, typically, it is based on last year’s consumption providing input to the budgets and forecast numbers.
 The TBM is the model or taxonomy of this data crunching.